Ultimate Guide To WordPress RSS

 (WP RSS Aggregator WordPress Plugin)

-WP RSS Aggregator is a comprehensive RSS feed importer and auto blogging WordPress plugin that offers extended functionality with a number of premium extensions (add-ons).
+WP RSS Aggregator is a comprehensive RSS feed importer and auto blogging WordPress plugin with extended functionality with a number of premium add-ons.

-For example, the Feed to Post add-on lets you autoblog by importing RSS feeds directly into WordPress posts.
+For example, the Feed to Post add-on allows you to autoblog by importing RSS feeds directly into posts.

 For more details, go here: